 Download now for:

-Which one you should use depends on what you need it for!
+Which one you should use depends on what you need it for.
 If you want an all-in-one service for online shopping and even a line of credit, PayPal is clearly the right choice for you.
 Android users and avid Google fans, however, might be better off with Google Wallet — which Google recently announced would be integrating with Android Pay to create Google Pay.
 For those who simply want to quickly send money to friends, Venmo is a popular and great option.
 If you don’t want to bother with any accounts or extra steps, Square Cash is a great solution.
 Last but not least, if you’re an iPhone user and intend to mainly send and receive money from other iPhone users, then Apple Pay Cash is your best bet.

-The reality is that all of these services are great at what they do, and while one might be better than the other for your purposes, you can’t really go wrong with any of them.
+The reality is that all of these services are great at what they do, and while one might be better than another for your purposes, you can’t really go wrong with any of them.